Never Ending Tour 2017

 The Never Ending Tour is the popular name for Bob Dylan's endless touring schedule since June 7, 1988.
+The tour was held to support Dylan's album Triplicate.
+The tour started on 1 April, 2017 and ended on November 25, 2017.

 Background

 Six concerts taking place in the United Kingdom, across May 2017 were announced at BobDylan.com on December 8, 2016.
 The following day a concert at the 3Arena in Dublin was announced for May 11.
 Further mainland Europe concerts including Stockholm and Antwerp were announced on December 12.

 On January 27, 2017, it was announced that Dylan would be performing at the fan-curated Firefly Music Festival, taking place at The Woodlands at Dover International Speedway in Dover, Delaware.
 On March 20, 2017, a further five concerts in the United States were announced, along with eighteen concerts taking place in Canada during the summer of 2017.
 These concerts include the first ever concert to take place at The Hutton Brickyards in Kingston, New York and Dylan's first concert appearance at Edmonton's new Rogers Place arena.